jimmyvcr/nssc1-team07/README.md

 Calculation time: $t_{end} = T*10$ \
 Number of steps: $n = N$ \
 Frequency: $\tau= \frac{t_{end}}{n} = \frac{T*10}{N}$

+When the end-time is increased while keeping the number of steps constant, the step size becomes larger.
+This reduces the number of intermediate approximations and increases the local numerical error.
+Because explicit Euler propagates each step from the previous one, these errors accumulate over time, leading to a larger overall deviation from the exact solution.
+This can be seen in the plots: the phase plot no longer resembles a circle, and the time evolution shows an almost flat sinusoid with growing deviations toward the end (amplitude grows beyond analytical bounds).

 <img src="demos/ExplicitEuler/mass_spring_phase_plot_10*tend.png" width="45%" style="display:inline-block; margin-right:5%;">
 <img src="demos/ExplicitEuler/mass_spring_time_evolution_10*tend.png" width="45%" style="display:inline-block;">